François M. M. Morel

-François M. M. Morel is a French-American biogeochemist.
+François M. M. Morel (born 11 October 1944) is a French-American biogeochemist.
 He is known for his research on ocean acidification, mercury pollution, the only known cadmium metalloenzyme, and the interactions between trace metals and microorganisms.

 Early life and education

 Morel grew up in Versailles, France.
 Morel attended the University of Grenoble, France and earned his B.S. in Applied Mathematics in 1966.
 He went on to earn his Diplôme d’Ingénieur the next year in 1967.
 In 1971, Morel obtained a Ph.D. in Engineering Sciences from California Institute of Technology.

 Research and career

 From 1973 to 1994, Morel was a faculty member of the Massachusetts Institute of Technology's Department of Civil and Environmental Engineering, and, from 1994 to 2018, he was a professor in Princeton University's Department of Geosciences.
 His research and that of his students and postdoctoral researchers dealt the interactions between the chemical composition of natural waters and aquatic microorganisms.
 The development of computational methods to quantify the reactions among the many chemical species in aquatic systems provided the means to study quantitatively the interactions between microbes and chemical elements and compounds present in natural waters, with a focus on essential metals that are required for the growth of phytoplankton.
 This work encompassed the cycling and methylation of mercury, the contributions of metals to the nitrogen cycle, the use of cadmium by marine microalgae, the uptake mechanisms of iron and zinc by plankton, and the effects of ocean acidification on microorganisms.